flintlib/arb/doc/source/fmprb_calc.rst

     represented exactly as floating-point numbers in memory.
     Do not pass `1 \pm 2^{-10^{100}}` as input.

+.. function:: int fmprb_calc_refine_root_bisect(fmprb_t r, fmprb_calc_func_t func, void * param, const fmprb_t start, long iter, long prec)

+    Given an interval *start* known to contain a single root of *func*, refines it using *iter* bisection steps.
+The algorithm can return a failure code if the sign of the function at an evaluation point is ambiguous.
+The output *r* is set to a valid isolating interval (possibly just *start*) even if the algorithm fails.

 .. function:: void fmprb_calc_newton_conv_factor(fmpr_t conv_factor, fmprb_calc_func_t func, void * param, const fmprb_t conv_region, long prec)

     Given an interval `I` specified by *conv_region*, evaluates a bound